nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 ## Passing functions as props

 Let's create a new function within our `<App />` and name it `removeDonut`.
 We will use it to clear our featuredDonuts state.
-We will attach this function to a new button element within the`<FeaturedDonut />` component that we will pass to it through props:
+We will attach this function to a button element inside the`<FeaturedDonut />` component.
+To gain access to the function inside `<FeaturedDonut /> component, we need to pass a reference to it as a prop:

 ```jsx
   removeDonut = () => {